 How it all started

-It all started over 21 years ago, when I, Malin Fabbri (previously Malin Hylén) the editor of AlternativePhotography.com completed my MA in Design Studies with Alternative photography as my selected subject, at Central St. Martin’s School of Design in London in January 2000.
+It all started in 1999 when I, Malin Fabbri (previously Malin Hylén) the editor of AlternativePhotography.com was working on my MA in Design Studies with Alternative photography as my selected subject, at Central St. Martin’s School of Design in London.
 I spent about 2 years researching the perception of images and how they compare to ordinary stock photography.
 That’s when I discovered and fell in love with alternative photographic processes.
 The process I used to do my research was Cyanotypes.